 Which businesses have to comply with the ADA?

-11 website compliance for visually impaired users
+11 website compliance tips for visually impaired users

 These eleven tips help ensure your website’s accessibility for visually impaired users: